avodonosov/reader-garbage-collector/README.md

 I may be missing something.
 Maybe there are good reasons to not have it in the language.

-More practically, ASDF could probably include such a call-with-gargage-package functionaly out of box, and probably even use it around compilation by default.
+More practically, ASDF could probably include such a call-with-garbage-package functionaly out of box, and probably even use it around compilation by default.